AnActualEmerald/potato/README.md

 tar xzfv potato.tar.gz potato
 ```

-Optionally move the binary to a location in your PATH:
+Then, optionally move the binary to a location in your PATH:
 ```bash
 sudo mv potato/potato /usr/bin/potato
 ```